nodejs/nodejs.dev/src/documentation/0015-node-export-module/index.md

 const car = require('./items').car
 ```

-or you can make a destructuring
+or you can use a destructuring assignment:

 ```js
 const { car } = require('./items')